andreasgriffin/bitcoin-nostr-chat/README.md

 - I announce my public key by sending the "`npubparticipant` announcement" message to `npubshared`
 - **Subscription1** listens to messages sent to `npubshared`
   - I announce my `npubparticipant`
-  - If I receive a message that announces `npubother` one can add it to an `untrusted` list
+  - If I receive a message that announces `npubother`, and verify the signature is from `nsecshared`, one can add it to an `untrusted` list

 * The application now presents the option to the user to trust  `npubother`
   * Once trusted, `npubother` is removed from the `untrusted` list and added to the `member` list.
 The `member` list is a locally stored list and not shared with anyone.
 The user has the option to remove a member at any time.